apache/mynewt-nimble/tools/hci_throughput/README.md

 ## Usage
 ### Prepare devices
-This tool may be used with existing controller or with any board with ```blehci``` app.
+This tool may be used with the existing controller or with any board with ```blehci``` app.

-  - If you want to use builtin PC controller, provide HCI index of the controller.
+  - If you want to use the builtin PC controller, provide HCI index of the controller.
 Turn the Bluetooth ON on your device, run ```hciconfig``` in the terminal and get the HCI index.
 In the case below HCI index is equal to 0:

 ```
 user@user:~$ hciconfig